sanketkumar1996/UnrealVR-Final-Project/README.md

 ## Locomotion
 To move around the scene, you need to touch the touchpad of the motion controllers (Vive), to move forward - slide the fingers on the touchpad in the forward direction, to move right/left - slide the fingers in the right/left directions.

+#This is VIVE only project, since it uses touchpad for locomotion !